ltucker284/Basic-Chain/README.md

 in the case that someone may wish to run this application on a Linux distribution if they wished.
 As is, there are known issues when running this on a Linux machine or VM.

+The python folder is an implementation of a linked list and merkle tree derived from this repository here: https://github.com/JaeDukSeo/Simple-Merkle-Tree-in-Python.
+It is completely seperate from the Hyperledger application.

 ## Prerequisites to run this application

 In order to run this application you must have Docker version 17.06.2-ce or greater, Node v8 or greater,